DevScholar/rust-for-js-devs/src/language/inheritance.md

 # Inheritance

-As explained in [structures] section, Rust does not provide (class-based) inheritance as in C#.
+As explained in [structures] section, Rust does not provide (class-based) inheritance.
 A way to provide shared behavior between structs is via making use of traits.
-However, similar to _interface inheritance_ in C#, Rust allows to define relationships between traits by using [_supertraits_][supertrait.rs].
+However, Rust allows to define relationships between traits by using [_supertraits_][supertrait.rs].